KamilKubicki/react-mobx-redux-toolkit/README.md

 - requires complex folder structure
 - no clear best practices given to structure the code

-The example of Slice from the application you can lunch following [Usage](#Usage) part:
+The example of Slice (from the application you can lunch following [Usage](#Usage) part) integrating action's and reducer's logic from Redux:

 ```javascript
 //features/todos/todoSlice.js